 Wild Birds Directive

-At the same time, significant steps happened under the Bern Convention with the official adoption of 271 designated Emerald sites throughout the Contracting Party.
+During 2018/2019, Ukraine nominated 106 new Emerald sites in addition to the 271 already designated by the Bern Convention.
 Ensuring the proper functioning of the Emerald Network, which is highly compatible with the Natura 2000 network, would be beneficial for the future classification process.
 Furthermore, the necessary measures for the protection of the protected species have to be set up.